its-crypted/Kernel_Diary/README.md

 Symbolic Links : symlinks provides an alternative name for a file.
 But whereas \
-normal link is a filename-plus-pointer entry in a directory list
+normal link is a filename-plus-pointer entry in a directory list Filenames can be 255 chars long & cannot use / & \0(null char) in it.
+File names cannot start with the - as it may be mistaken while passing in interpreter.
+65 chars [-._a-zA-Z0-9] can be used while giving a name to a file.